philsf/dotemacs/README.md

     - currently `zerodark-theme`;
     - The theme hash updates every time you upgrade the theme pkg, so it is not versioned here;
     - This will show up as a 3 lines block `(custom-safe-themes)` and includes the hashes for all custom themes you accepted as safe;

+**Refresh**

+1. Close emacs
+1. Rename or remove .emacs.d/elpa
+1. Start emacs and grab a cup of coffee